How Clipcroft Works

 Can I transfer files between iPhone and Windows?

 Yes.
 Any browser on any OS combination works.
-Open clipcroft.com on both devices, use the same clipboard name, and they connect directly.
+Open clipcroft.com on both devices, use the same clipboard name, and they connect.

 Ready to try it?
 No account needed — open a clipboard in seconds.